tavomoya/mangagram/CONTRIBUTE.md

 Contributing to this project is really simple, follow the steps below to get started.

+I'm using Go modules so you'll need to use Go 1.11 (With flag GO111MoDULE) or higher.

 ## Instructions

 - Fork the repo